 All work done by the students is expressed in ECTS credits.
 1 ECTS credit is equivalent to 25-30 hours of student work.
-In the ECTS it is generally accepted that each hour of formal course work (lectures, practicals, tutorials etc.) generates an additional 2-3 hours of work for the student including preparation for lectures, practicals, tutorials etc., post-lecture review, additional reading and literature searches and preparation for and writing the examination.
-A one week course (40 hours of instruction) generates a total of 120-160 hours of student’s work.
-With one ECTS equivalent to 25-30 hours of students work, one week course is assigned 5 ECTS, regardless of the subject since all courses are of the same standard.
+With the ECTS, it is generally accepted that each hour of formal course work (lectures, practicals, tutorials etc.) generate an additional 2-3 hours of work for the student, including preparation for lectures, practicals, tutorials, post-lecture reviews, additional reading and literature research and preparation for and taking of the examination.
+A one-week course (40 hours of instruction) generates a total of 120-160 hours of student work.
+With one ECTS credit equivalent to 25-30 hours of students work, a one-week course is assigned 5 ECTS credits, regardless of the subject since all courses are of the same standard.
 It is important to note that credits are only given for work that has been validated by some form of examination.
-The Master program comprises a total of 120 ECTS, of which 40 ECTS have been collected in the CAHPP program (Master students have to have completed the CAHPP program)
+The Master’s program comprises a total of 120 ECTS credits, of which 40 are collected in the CAHPP program (Master’s students must have completed the CAHPP program).

 Coursework (Modules I-II-III 40 ECTS)

-To meet the requirements of the Master’s in Animal Health and production programme the course work includes a minimum of 40 ECTS.
+To meet the requirements of the Master’s in Animal Health and Poultry Production program, the coursework includes a minimum of 40 ECTS credits.